 If in excess of four (4) hours, or when installing in warmer ambient temperatures, pieces of rebar, chicken wire or lath may need to be placed in the previous casting prior to the set of the a new pour and allowed to protrude to accept bonding and tie of subsequent pours.
+See 5.4 Reinforcement for guidelines on pinning and tie-in of larger pours together using appropriate GFRP.
 Also acceptable is heavy scarification to no less than a visual standard ICRI/CSP-8.
 NOTE: It is recommended that the specific primer for the selected polymer concrete be applied to the interface of subsequent pours whenever four (4) hours or more have elapsed between lifts.